ribosomeprofiling/ribograph/README.md

 <a href="https://github.com/ribosomeprofiling/ribograph"><img width="30%" src="https://github.com/ribosomeprofiling/ribograph/raw/main/docs/ribograph_logo.png" alt="RiboGraph"></a>

-RiboGraph is is an interactive web-based tool for browsing ribosome profiling data.
-As input, it takes [ribo files](https://ribopy.readthedocs.io/en/latest/ribo_file_format.html) that are generated using [Riboflow](https://github.com/ribosomeprofiling/riboflow) and uploaded via the browser.
-RiboGraph belongs to a [software ecosystem](https://ribosomeprofiling.github.io/) designed to work with ribosome profiling data.
+RiboGraph is an interactive, web-based visualization platform for analyzing ribosome profiling datasets.
+Users can upload ribosome profiling data using [ribo files](https://ribopy.readthedocs.io/en/latest/ribo_file_format.html) directly through the tool’s interface.
+These files are generated with [Riboflow](https://github.com/ribosomeprofiling/riboflow), part of a suite of applications found within a [software ecosystem](https://ribosomeprofiling.github.io/) designed to work with ribosome profiling data.

-Ribograph can deliver at a glance visualizations of QC information, such as read length distributions, region counts, and metagene plots, as well as in depth coverage plots for each gene.
+RiboGraph provides immediate access to quality control (QC) visualizations, including read length distributions, regional RNA sequence counts, and metagene plots.
+Additionally, it offers detailed coverage maps for individual genes, and enabling comparative analysis between experiments.

 **RiboGraph** has been tested on Firefox and Safari and usage of these browsers are highly encouraged for RiboGraph.